postmanlabs/postman-mcp-server/README.md

             "args": [
                 "@postman/postman-mcp-server",
                 "--full" // (optional) Use this flag to enable full mode.
+                "--code" // (optional) Use this flag to enable code generation mode.
                 "--region us" // (optional) Use this flag to specify the Postman API region (us or eu).
 Defaults to us.
             ],
             "env": {